KnetML/NNHelferlein.jl/docs/src/overview.md

 The type `Chain` wraps a list of layers that are executed sequentially.

+Types `Transformer` and `TokenTransformer` are provided to build Bert-like transformer networks from the rspective `TFEncoder` and `TFDecoder` layers.

 A network summary can be printed with `summary(mdl::AbstractNN)` and a more detailed list of all layers with `print_network(mdl::AbstractNN)`.